Practice

 Before coming to the Bar, Zara read Classics and Modern Languages at the University of Oxford, with a year studying abroad in France.
 After her degree, she spent time living and working in Kazakhstan and Hong Kong.
 She has maintained her interest in both jurisdictions: she has rights of audience in the AIFC Court in Kazakhstan and was awarded the 2018 Inner Temple Pegasus Scholarship to Hong Kong.

-Banking & finance
+• Banking & Finance

 Zara has been instructed both as sole counsel and as part of a team in various banking and finance disputes.
 These include:

-• Acting as sole counsel for the sixth to eighth defendants in Union Bank of India v Velocity LLC and Ors (2022), a claim for $2.5 million brought by the claimant bank in the DIFC Court.
+• Acting as sole counsel for the successful sixth to eighth defendants in Union Bank of India v Velocity LLC and Ors (2022), a claim for $2.5 million brought by the claimant bank in the DIFC Court.

 • Advising a global bank on, inter alia, its Quincecare duty of care, led by Jonathan Crow KC;